gdpelican/babble/README.md

 - Babble is now configured to appear as a sidebar, which should result in a better experience overall.
 You may choose whether it occupies the left or right side of the screen in the settings (On small screens, it will automatically expand to take up the whole screen)
 - If you have a custom header, Babble may not play nicely with Discourse's somewhat complicated scrolling behaviour.
 To account for this, turn on the 'Babble Adaptive Height' setting under `/admin/site_settings/category/plugins?filter=babble`
+- Your users can disable babble for themselves by selecting the 'Disable Babble chat completely' option under the 'Interface' section in their User preferences
+- Babble also offers an option to play a notification sound when new messages are received

 #### Contributing